WPTravelteam/wp-travel/readme.txt

 * Calendar translation issue in filter widget when it is used in homepage.
 * Fixed Script 'wp-travel-backend-pointers.js' not found on admin pages.
 * Fixed Trip extras label not displaying in trip edit page.
+* Fixed Trip fact issue with PHP 8.
+It shows E_COMPILE_ERROR on edit trip.

+Tewaks:
+* Removed the_content filter in frontend tabs.

+Enhancement:
+* Coupon Section update to React Block.

 = 4.7.0 =
 Release Date: 4th July, 2021